 Eight hours of individual supervision (technically “consultation” since the supervisor has no supervisory responsibility for the course or outcome of treatment) with an approved EFT supervisor is the final training component.
 Most students of EFT find they require more than 8 hours to demonstrate clinical competence in the model, and most will benefit from working with more that one supervisor.
 The supervision may commence at any point after the Externship, but it is strongly recommended that Core Skills participants receive individual supervision throughout the course of the Core Skills series to deepen and integrate the skills learned in that setting.
 Supervision includes case formulation from an EFT perspective and the joint review of video clips of the supervisee’s sessions.
 Supervision sessions may be shared between 2 supervisees to have a broader experience of cases and save on the cost.
 Additional info on supervision.

 Certification.
 Once the above training requirements have been met, therapists are eligible to apply for certification by ICEEFT.
 Key elements of this process include submission of session video excerpts demonstrating key skills, detailed case reviews of the couples seen in the video sessions and other supporting materials.
-See here for info on certification.
+Here are ICEEFT’s requirements and application procedures for certification, and a helpful interview with EFT Trainer Gail Palmer regarding certification.

 Group and Peer Supervision are helpful adjuncts at any point for increasing proficiency.
 Group supervision sessions generally include case consultations and discussion, often with expanded case formulation and impromptu role-play to help the therapist resolve therapeutic or self-of-therapist impasses.
 However, for those who complete Core Skills, no group or peer supervision or hours are required.